Structural Engineer Reports & Surveys — Vetted & Insured

 What does a structural engineer do?

 Most engineers are chartered through Engineers Ireland (CEng MIEI) or the equivalent in the UK (IStructE).
 For projects requiring formal certification — BCAR sign-off, mortgage purposes, sale to a careful solicitor — chartered status matters.
-For smaller calculations (single beam in a knock-through), a competent engineer may not be chartered but can still produce reliable calculations.
+For smaller calculations (a single beam in a knock-through), a competent engineer may not be chartered but can still produce reliable calculations.
 Always ask for proof of professional indemnity insurance — engineers are exposed to long-tail liability and reputable ones carry it.
+Before any structural work starts, insist on a written scope: what will be inspected, what the report or calculations will cover, and what certification you'll receive at the end.

 Common structural engineer services